 Robert Lind is an economist with 31 years of industry experience.
 He previously worked as group chief economist at Anglo American and was head of macro research at ABN AMRO.
 He earned his bachelor's degree at Oxford.

-Chris Thomsen is an equity portfolio manager with 22 years of investment experience, all with Capital Group.
-He earned an MBA from Columbia Business School and a bachelor’s degree in international economics from the School of Foreign Service at Georgetown University.
+Chris Thomsen is an equity portfolio manager with 22 years of investment experience.
+He holds an MBA from Columbia and a bachelor’s in international economics from Georgetown.